SynchronVM/SynchronVM/doc/notes/concurrency_io.md

 The only change was from `channel ()` to `iochannelR gpioDriver1`.
 Now the scheduler can easily support the general programming model and pre-empt the program when it reaches `recv ch`.
 Only when GPIO driver receives an interrupt, we handle that and awaken the remaining parts.

-Runtime wise with to new function we have two new channel types:
+Runtime wise with two new functions we have two new channel types:

 ```C
 typedef struct {